prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Failure response: Double spending**

-  :status 403: the deposit operation has failed because the coin has insufficient (unlocked) residual value; the request should not be repeated again with this coin.
+  :status 403: the deposit operation has failed because the coin has insufficient residual value; the request should not be repeated again with this coin.
   :resheader Content-Type: application/json
   :>json string error: the string "insufficient funds" :>json object history: a JSON array with the transaction history for the coin

   The transaction history contains entries of the following format:

-  :>jsonarr string type: either "deposit" or "melt" (in the future, also "lock") :>jsonarr object amount: the total amount_ of the coin's value absorbed by this transaction :>jsonarr object signature: the signature_ (JSON object) of purpose `TALER_SIGNATURE_WALLET_COIN_DEPOSIT` or `TALER_SIGNATURE_WALLET_COIN_MELT` with the details of the transaction that drained the coin's value
+  :>jsonarr string type: either "deposit" or "melt" :>jsonarr object amount: the total amount_ of the coin's value absorbed by this transaction :>jsonarr object signature: the signature_ (JSON object) of purpose `TALER_SIGNATURE_WALLET_COIN_DEPOSIT` or `TALER_SIGNATURE_WALLET_COIN_MELT` with the details of the transaction that drained the coin's value